The Complete College Dorm Packing Checklist for First-Year Students (Updated for 2026)

 First, you’ll need basic essential items like bedding, towels, and toiletries.
 Then you’ll want to add some personal touches to make your dorm feel like home.

-- Towels: bath towel, hand towel, washcloth
+- Towels: bath towel, hand towel, wash cloth

 - Toiletries: soap, shampoo, toothpaste/toothbrush in a shower caddy